 I value mentoring.
 I wouldn't be where I am today without mentors who invested in me.
 I hope to pay that forward to my students.

-I mentor grad students who are completing the School Psychology Program here at USU.
+I mentor grad students who are completing the School Psychology PhD Program here at USU.
 They are usually accepted into the Program to work specifically with me and my lab.
 I serve as their primary faculty mentor throughout the Program.
+Right now, there are 7 PhD students in my lab.

 I also mentor undergrad RAs who help out with our research lab.
 They are usually undergrad psychology majors with strong interests in youth mental health.
 And they are almost always gearing up for grad school themselves.

-Stephanie Vinal is a 5th year student.
+Stephanie Vinal is a 6th year student, currently on predoctoral internship at the Huntsman Mental Health Institute in Salt Lake City, UT.
 She's interested in assessing social-emotional learning and therapeutic interventions for emotional and behavioral problems.
 Prior to USU, Steph completed an undergrad degree at Roanke College, worked as a high school special education teacher in Massachusetts, and earned a master’s degree from Boston University in curriculum and teaching.
 She enjoys traveling, watching movies, cooking for friends, and hiking with her Golden-doodle pup, Piper.

-Ashley Herd is a 1st year student.
+Ashley Herd is a 2nd year student.
 She is interested in understanding the effects of post-traumatic stress on academic functioning among adolescents.
 She aims to apply her research to the improvement of trauma-informed school frameworks.
 Ashley completed her undergraduate degree here at USU and spent time reinforcing DBT techniques with adolescents in a residential treatment program.
-In her free time, Ashley enjoys a good psychological thriller, playing the piano, and spending time outdoors with her husband and two dogs.
+In her free time, Ashley enjoys a good psychological thriller, playing the piano, and spending time outdoors.